genesiscommunitysuccess/docs/docs/00_gpalx/01_quick-start/01_introduction.md

 Upon completion, you should have knowledge of how to build an application using GPALX with a keen focus on:
 - setting up an environment for this and future *low-code* applications
 - creating a starting project structure using the [GPALX](../../../gpalx) application seed
-- modelling data with clear type definitions
+- modelling data with clear definitions
 - building grid views to visualise data
 - setting up forms to manipulate the data set
 - integrating with existing Genesis components such as the authentication component